Boolean differential calculus: History and applications

-Originally inspired by the design and testing of switching circuits and the utilization of error-correcting codes in electrical engineering, the roots for the development of what later would evolve into the Boolean differential calculus were initiated by works of Irving S. Reed, David E. Muller, David A. Huffman, Sheldon B. Akers Jr. and A. D. Talantsev (A. D. Talancev, А. Д. Таланцев) between 1954 and 1959, and of Frederick F. Sellers Jr., Mu-Yue Hsiao and Leroy W. Bearnson in 1968.
+Originally inspired by the design and testing of switching circuits and the use of error-correcting codes in electrical engineering, the roots for the development of what later would evolve into the Boolean differential calculus were initiated by works of Irving S. Reed, David E. Muller, David A. Huffman, Sheldon B. Akers Jr. and A. D. Talantsev (A. D. Talancev, А. Д. Таланцев) between 1954 and 1959, and of Frederick F. Sellers Jr., Mu-Yue Hsiao, and Leroy W. Bearnson in 1968.

 Since then, significant advances were accomplished in both, the theory and in the application of the BDC in switching circuit design and logic synthesis.

-Works of André Thayse, Marc Davio and Jean-Pierre Deschamps in the 1970s formed the basics of BDC on which Dieter Bochmann, Christian Posthoff and Bernd Steinbach further developed BDC into a self-contained mathematical theory later on.
+Works of André Thayse, Marc Davio, and Jean-Pierre Deschamps in the 1970s formed the basics of BDC on which Dieter Bochmann, Christian Posthoff, and Bernd Steinbach further developed BDC into a self-contained mathematical theory later on.

 A complementary theory of Boolean integral calculus (German: Boolescher Integralkalkül) has been developed as well.

 BDC has also found uses in discrete event dynamic systems (DEDS) in digital network communication protocols.

 Meanwhile, BDC has seen extensions to multi-valued variables and functions as well as to lattices of Boolean functions.